WeWork throws in the towel on its ill-fated IPO

 The price drop drove its yield to nearly 11.75%, and its benchmark spread - a measure of the added compensation demanded by investors to hold the risky paper relative to safer government securities - mushroomed to more than 10 percentage points, the widest ever.

 SoftBank, which owns nearly a third of We Company, invested in the startup at a $47 billion valuation in January.
-But investor scepticism led to it earlier this month considering a potential IPO valuation of as low as $10 billion, Reuters reported.
+But investor skepticism forced it to consider a potential IPO valuation of as low as $10 billion earlier this month, Reuters reported.

 We Company had vowed to pursue the IPO and complete the share sale by the end of the year after Neumann stepped down as CEO.
 However, sources had told Reuters last week that the IPO was unlikely to be completed this year.

-Earlier in September, teeth straightening firm SmileDirectClub Inc SDC.O opened to an underwhelming debut.
+Earlier in September, teeth straightening firm SmileDirectClub Inc made an underwhelming market debut.

-Ride-hailing companies Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O) also went public earlier this year with high expectations, but their shares have tumbled since then after investor concerns over their steep losses.
+Uber Technologies Inc and Lyft Inc also went public earlier this year with high expectations, but their shares have tumbled since then as investor fret over steep losses racked up by the two ride-hailing companies.

 Reporting by Anirban Sen; Editing by Nick Zieminski and Lisa Shumaker